Blog

 Another motivating factor is when one's own learning needs are satisfied.
 When learning is no longer characterized solely by specifications and obligations, assignments, certificates or rewards.
 Nowadays, freely selectable offers are particularly important.
 Companies need a healthy mix of learning content in a variety of formats.
 In this way, people with different learning preferences can be activated and met with their individual needs.
 This generates and maintains enthusiasm.
 This in turn also increases the usage figures immensely.

-A central task of HR development is therefore to provide Employees with relevant learning content and to spark enthusiasm for e-learning as a form of learning.
+A central task of HR development is therefore to provide employees with relevant learning content and to spark enthusiasm for e-learning as a form of learning.
 It is crucial to understand the different target groups in the company and their current challenges.
-Based on this knowledge, HR managers can select and provide the right e-learning offer.
-This learning content provides Employees with the impetus they need at the moment they need it and therefore delivers real added value.
+Based on this knowledge, HR managers can select and provide the right e-learning content.
+This learning content provides employees with the impetus they need at the moment they need it and therefore delivers real added value.

 What you should look out for when selecting a relevant e-learning offer